jhwinkworth/multi-tenant-saas-dotnet/README.md

   - xUnit + FluentAssertions

 - **Ready for CI/CD**
-  - Can integrate GitHub Actions for automated test runs
+  - Can integrate GitHub Actions or similar for automated test runs

 ---